Believe the hype: New York City has a dizzying array of attractions that will satisfy even the most tireless traveler.

 Malai Marke (318 E 6th St), stands out among a dozen 6th Street South Asian/Indian restaurants; north, southwest Konkan and Malabar coast Indian Tandoor cuisine, seafood/ meat/ and veggie curries, kababs, chicken xacuti Goa-style.

 Mamoun's (30 St Marks Place + 119 Macdougal St), Middle Eastern falafel, humus, baba ganouj, shawarma pita wraps and plates; tabbouleh, soups, lamb and chicken kebabs.

 Yuca Bar & Cocina Latina (111 Avenue A), eclectic pan-Latin cuisine, sunny side walk café and lively bar, mojitos & sangria.

 Restaurants: Midtown to Uptown

-Arriba Arriba (762 9th Avenue @ 51st St) gay-friendly Mexican with generous margaritas.
+Arriba Arriba (762 9th Avenue at 51st St), gay-friendly Mexican restaurant with generous margaritas.